How to Make an Indoor Delta Kite

 • Shift the supporting object until the other spreader tip starts to rest against the sail.

-• Gently place a square of sticky tape over the spreader tip, so it too is stuck to the plastic.
+• Gently place a square of sticking tape over the spreader tip so it too is stuck to the plastic.

 Step 6—Attach Flying Line